Has English football hooliganism risen again?

 Even so, “the culture of hooliganism continues to resonate”, says ESPN.
 Films such as Green Street and The Football Factory capitalise on our continuing fascination with “firms”, while “an Amazon search for ‘hooligan’ books generates more than 20 pages of results”, the sports news site adds.

-And although banning orders “have certainly done a lot to reduce outright violence”, anti-social behaviour like that seen in Porto remains a persistent problem, says The Daily Telegraph.
+And although banning orders “have certainly done a lot to reduce outright violence”, anti-social behaviour remains a persistent problem, says The Daily Telegraph.